 - Symmetric Encryption uses a single set of keys, while in comparison, that is called private keys.
 Asymmetric Encryption uses different sets of keys, a public key and a private key, used by the sender and the recipient, respectively.

 - Symmetric Encryption is faster than the process of Asymmetric Encryption as Asymmetric Encryption uses two different sets of keys, and Symmetric Encryption uses the same set.
-The keys used in the Symmetric Encryption process are shorter as well in comparison to keys used in Asymmetric Encryption.
+The keys used in the Symmetric Encryption process are shorter than those used in Asymmetric Encryption.

 - Asymmetric Encryption is more secure than the process of Symmetric Encryption as it has less chance of getting attacked as only particular individuals know the key to decrypt the data or the information.